mnelson4/elijah/plugins/virtue-toolkit/readme.txt

-=== Virtue / Pinnacle ToolKit ===
+=== Kadence Themes Toolkit ===
 Contributors: britner
 Tags:
-Requires at least: 4.0
+Requires at least: 4.2
-Tested up to: 4.5
+Tested up to: 4.9.2
-Stable tag: 3.4
+Stable tag: 4.8
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Custom Portfolio and Shortcode functionality for Virtue and Pinnacle Wordpress Theme
+Custom Portfolio and Shortcode functionality for free Kadence WordPress Themes

 == Description ==

-Custom Portfolio and Shortcode functionality for Virtue and Pinnacle Wordpress Themes, by Kadence Themes
+Custom Portfolio and Shortcode functionality for free Kadence WordPress Themes, by Kadence Themes

 Not intended to work with any other themes.